-Interstate 278 begins in an industrial area between Linden and Elizabeth from a partially built interchange with U.S. 1 and 9.
+Interstate 278 begins in an industrial area between Linden and Elizabeth at a partially built interchange with U.S. 1 and 9.
 The freeway spurs east to the New Jersey Turnpike and Goethals Bridge approach to Staten Island, New York.

 Interstate 278 enters all of New York City’s boroughs: Staten Island, Brooklyn, Queens, Manhattan, and Bronx.
-I-278 connects to Manhattan because Wards Island, where the Triboro (RFK) Bridge is partially located, is part of the borough of Manhattan.
-Like Interstates 478, 678, and 878, I-278 does not meet the parent route Interstate 78.
+I-278 connects to Manhattan because Wards Island, where the Robert F. Kennedy (Triboro) Bridge is partially located, falls within the borough of Manhattan.
+Like I-478, I-678 and I-878, I-278 does not meet Interstate 78.

-I-278 concludes at the massive Bruckner interchange, where it converges with Interstates 95, 295, and 678 as well as Hutchinson River Parkway.
+I-278 concludes at the massive Bruckner interchange, where it converges with I-95, I-295, I-678 and Hutchinson River Parkway.